An Umbrian Summer Writer's Residency in Italy

 - Payment plans may be arranged through the University.

-Graduate students enrolled in this course will receive 3 graduate credits from Arcadia University, which credits are transferrable to other colleges or universities with the consent of those institutions.
+Graduate students enrolled in this course will receive 3 graduate credits from Arcadia University, and these credits are transferable to other colleges or universities with the consent of those institutions.
 Undergraduates who enroll will receive 4 credits, and may similarly transfer those credits to other institutions serving as the students’ home schools.
-Graduate students will pay a discounted (by 15%) tuition cost of $2,085 for the 3 credits they receive, for a comprehensive price of $5,685 for the tuition and residency experience combined.
-Undergraduates will pay a discounted (similarly by 15%) tuition cost of $2,780 for a comprehensive price of $6,380.
+Graduate students will pay a discounted (by 15%) tuition cost of $1,800 for the 3 credits they receive, for a comprehensive price of $3,800 for the tuition and residency experience combined.
+Undergraduates will pay a discounted (similarly by 15%) tuition cost of $2,400 for a comprehensive price of $4,400.

-- Transport by private air-conditioned bus upon arrival in Italy directly from Rome’s Fiumicino Airport to the Bed and Breakfast “San Marco” in Umbria on Monday, July 22.
-The bus will make a lunch stop at a major service area on the highway en route to the bed and breakfast that will give students adequate time to eat a good lunch and use the facilities.
+- Transport by private air-conditioned bus upon arrival in Italy directly from Rome’s Fiumicino Airport to the Bed and Breakfast “San Marco” in Umbria on July 8.
+The bus will make a lunch stop at a buffet en route to the bed and breakfast (lunch at the student's expense).
+This will give students adequate time to eat a good lunch and use the facilities.

-- Transport by private van the morning of departure from Umbria directly from the B&B “San Marco” on Friday, August 2, by way of the great hill town Orvieto for a mid-day three-hour stop, to the Hilton Garden Inn Rome Airport for one night’s stay (double occupancy) prior the plane flight home the following morning.
-Complimentary shuttle service will take the group directly from the hotel to the airport the morning of Saturday, August 3, for departure to the U.S. Students wishing to spend several extra days in Italy before returning to the U.S. may make those arrangements through Arcadia University at the time they enroll in the course.
+- Transport by private van the morning of departure from Umbria directly from the B&B “San Marco” on Saturday, July 18, by way of the great hill town Orvieto for a mid-day three-hour stop, to the Hilton Garden Inn Rome Airport for one night’s stay (double occupancy) prior the plane flight home the following morning.
+Complimentary shuttle service will take the group directly from the hotel to the airport the morning of Sunday, July 19, for departure to the U.S. Arcadia students wishing to spend several extra days in Italy before returning to the U.S. may make those arrangements through Arcadia University at the time they enroll in the course.

 - Double-occupancy accommodations with some sharing of bathrooms at the Bed and Breakfast “San Marco,” Montefalco (Umbria), Italy, a comfortable, hospitable, and impeccably maintained cluster of buildings situated in a beautiful farm valley some 20 minutes from Spoleto.